lizziebru/CMEECourseWork/week7/README.md

 [**oaks_debugme.py**](code/oaks_debugme.py)

-This script writes a function to read data on oaks.
+This script loads in data with species names and searches for oak species.
+It should be run in one go, reading in the input file 'TestOaksData.csv' and output a new file called 'JustOaksData.csv' containing the oak information into the data folder.

 ### **Author name and contact**